hdShang/arxiv-daily/docs/cs-LG/2025-05-19/papers/250513081v1-walking-the-tightrope-disentangling-beneficial-and-detrimental-drift.md

 ---
 layout: default
-title: Walking the Tightrope: Disentangling Beneficial and Detrimental Drifts in Non-Stationary Custom-Tuning
+title: "Walking the Tightrope: Disentangling Beneficial and Detrimental Drifts in Non-Stationary Custom-Tuning"
 ---

 # Walking the Tightrope: Disentangling Beneficial and Detrimental Drifts in Non-Stationary Custom-Tuning